colabobio/ebola-predictor/README.md

 The pipeline roughly involves four stages: defining predictive model, constructing training and test sets, fitting the desired predictor using the training set, and evaluating the predictor on the test set.
-The pipeline includes a number of built-in predictors (a Decision Tree and a Neural Network), but additional predictors can be added to it by following a few coding conventions.
+The pipeline includes a number of built-in predictors (Logistic Regression, Decision Tree, and Neural Network classifiers), but additional predictors can be added to it by following a few coding conventions.

 Because missing values is a typical problem in survey and health data, the pipeline allows to "complete" an incomplete training set by using a variety of methods.
 Some of them are